budak7273/ArmorModules/README.md

 </details>

-This mod (with all [sub-mods](https://ficsit.app/mod/CEjJnBXkLEiszx)) adds a whole bunch (**57+**) of armor modules for use in your **multiplayer-compatible**
+This mod (with all [sub-mods](https://ficsit.app/mod/CEjJnBXkLEiszx) installed) adds a whole bunch (**57+**) of armor modules for use in your **multiplayer-compatible**
  [PowerSuit](https://ficsit.app/mod/7J2LyFzTakqPQ5), reminiscent of Factorio's [equipment module system](https://wiki.factorio.com/Power_armor_MK2).
 It introduces 4 different suits in which modules can be installed, the first of which is accessible as soon as you get Blade Runners.

+Please report leave suggestions and report issues either in the [Nog's Mods Discord](http://discord.gg/zqp6U7Y7Nu) or [as a Github issue](https://github.com/budak7273/ArmorModules/issues/new/choose).

-Although you can use this mod in tandem with the [NogsPowerSuit](https://ficsit.app/mod/FJJALSZBNhZ37d) mod, they are not balanced for each other in the slightest, and the Codename NGF modules is basically a cheat module for developer testing.
+Although you can use this mod in tandem with the [NogsPowerSuit](https://ficsit.app/mod/FJJALSZBNhZ37d) mod, they are not balanced for each other in the slightest, and the Codename NGF module is basically a cheat module for developer testing.
 I would not recommend it.

-Please report leave suggestions and report issues either in the [Nog's Mods Discord](http://discord.gg/zqp6U7Y7Nu) or [as a Github issue](https://github.com/budak7273/ArmorModules/issues/new/choose).

 ## Feature Overview